Yoga Therapy Training

 A unique, intensive course where you will learn the essential foundations of Yoga Therapy from international teachers, according to the system of the renowned SVYASA Institute in Karnataka (South India).
 This famous Yoga Therapy institute has been conducting yoga and yoga therapy studies for 25 years.
 Thanks to it’s structure, the course is suitable for students from all over the country and international students.

 We are happy to have international top-teachers teaching this training.
 To make this possible the format of the Yoga Therapy training includes modules of different lengths: 2-5 days.
-Some modules take place during the week others in the weekend.
+Some modules take place during the week, others in the weekend.
+In the beginning the training will take place Live Online via zoom.
+As soon as possible we will switch to live, in person teachings.

 Start in May 2020